multimodal-ai-lab/DEFAME/infact/prompts/plan_exemplars/detect_objects.md

 # Example

 ## Claim
-Image: <image>
-Text: "The image shows a protest with many people holding signs."
+Text: "<image:4> shows a protest with many people holding signs."

 ## Interpretation of the CLAIM
 The claim suggests that: